 Losing a loved one is something nearly all of us will have to go through in life.
-However, it’s really hard to know how to help someone who is grieving, particularly when you haven’t been through it yourself.
+However, it’s really hard to know how to help someone through grief, particularly when you haven’t experienced it yourself.
 It’s easy to feel awkward, not knowing what to say and then end up not doing anything at all even when that isn’t your intention.

 In my experience, there isn’t really a right or wrong way to be around someone who’s grieving.
 The best thing you can do is to show up and just be there.